Shaz-Techie/Personal-Finance/README.md

 # Personal-Finance

 ## Overview
-This project leverages a persons income, expenditure and savings dataset to analyse their saving and expenditure behaviour.
+This project leverages a person's income, expenditure and savings dataset to analyse their saving and expenditure behaviour.

 ## Dataset Used
 [Dataset](https://github.com/Shaz-Techie/Personal-Finance/blob/main/Finance%20Sheet.xlsx)